zufallsgenerator/easyca/docs/source/index.rst

 ..
-Dev-SSL-CA documentation master file, created by sphinx-quickstart on Sat Dec  2 20:58:21 2017.
+EasyCA documentation master file, created by sphinx-quickstart on Sat Dec  2 20:58:21 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Dev SSL-CA Documentation
+EasyCA Documentation
 ========================

 .. toctree::